The Little Vampire (book series): Schlotterstein vampires

 Rüdiger and Anna's older brother, and the self-proclaimed strongman of his family.
-He is very moody and temperamental, due to his becoming a vampire while still in puberty.
+He is moody and temperamental, due to his becoming a vampire while still in puberty.
 Although he occasionally threatens and intimidates Anton, he is generally on good terms with him and keeps his and his siblings' friendship with the human confidential from the adult von Schlottersteins.